aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/_index.md

 You replace fonts by loading the PSD, locating the `FontResource` objects, and assigning a new `Font` instance—this can be done in just a few lines of Java.
 The `FontResource` class represents an embedded font inside a PSD file; updating it updates every text layer that references the font, eliminating the need for manual editing.

-## Optimize Image Processing with Font Cache
+## Optimize image processing with font cache
 ### [Force Font Cache with Aspose.PSD for Java](./force-font-cache/)
 Discover the art of optimizing image processing by forcing font cache with Aspose.PSD for Java.
 Enhance performance effortlessly with our comprehensive guide.

-## Superior Image Resizing with Bicubic Resampler
+## Superior image resizing with bicubic resampler
 ### [Implement Bicubic Resampler in Aspose.PSD for Java](./implement-bicubic-resampler/)
 Take your Java image resizing to the next level with Aspose.PSD's Bicubic Resampler.
 Follow our guide for superior results and unlock a new standard in image quality.

-## Efficient Web Image Optimization with Lossy GIF Compressor
+## Efficient web image optimization with lossy GIF compressor
 ### [Implement Lossy GIF Compressor in Aspose.PSD for Java](./implement-lossy-gif-compressor/)
 Optimize your web images seamlessly using Aspose.PSD for Java's Lossy GIF Compressor.
 Our step‑by‑step guide ensures efficient implementation for stunning visuals.

-## Invert Adjustment Layer for Seamless PSD Manipulation
+## Invert adjustment layer for seamless PSD manipulation
 ### [Invert Adjustment Layer in Aspose.PSD for Java](./invert-adjustment-layer/)
 Dive into the power of the Invert Adjustment Layer in Aspose.PSD for Java.
 Unleash seamless PSD file manipulation with our comprehensive tutorial.

-## Dynamic Color Overlays with Rendering Color Effect
+## Dynamic color overlays with rendering color effect
 ### [Apply Rendering Color Effect in Aspose.PSD for Java](./rendering-color-effect/)
 Enhance your Java applications with dynamic color overlays using Aspose.PSD.
 Our guide ensures seamless integration and stunning visual effects.

-## Mastering Rendering Drop Shadows
+## Mastering rendering drop shadows
 ### [Apply Rendering Drop Shadow in Aspose.PSD for Java](./rendering-drop-shadow/)
 Explore the step‑by‑step guide to applying rendering drop shadows in Aspose.PSD for Java.
 Elevate your image processing skills effortlessly.